DeveloperZo/eligibility-poc/docs/ROADMAP.md

 ## Project Vision

-Transform benefit plan and eligibility rule management from a developer-dependent, slow process into a business-admin self-service platform where changes flow through governed, auditable workflows and versioned artifacts.
+Transform benefit plan and benefit plan management from a developer-dependent, slow process into a business-admin self-service platform where changes flow through governed, auditable workflows and versioned artifacts.
 Immediate action is to provide an self serve ease at building UI and BPMN/DMN items.If not possible entirely then pragmatic sequence acquiring high self serve functionality over time.

 ### Success Metrics